-But despite FutureLearn being one of the best places I’d ever worked, I found that the role was more limited than I’d hoped.
-I really wanted to do more user-interface design, and my desires weren’t compatible with their expectations.
-Sometimes that happens and while it can be frustrating to discover a role isn’t quite right, it’s best to chalk it up to experience and try something else.
+But despite FutureLearn being one of the best places I’d ever worked, I found that the role was more limited than I’d expected.
+I was surprised that much of my previous experience wasn’t put to practical daily use.
+While it can be frustrating to discover a role isn’t quite right, it’s best to chalk it up to experience and try something else.

 So in November 2016 I left FutureLearn with a revised plan.

 A tough year

 I returned to self-employment and continued with web-design contracts.
 I worked on Inclusive Retreats, designing the site and building the front-end.
 This work was in partnership with an old colleague, who managed the project and built the back-end.
 It was great to work in partnership again and we produced something really good that we could not have done individually.

 However, the rest of the year did not go so well. in September my mum died which affected me deeply.
 I was not able to work while dealing with my grief and had to stop work for a few months.